 Despite being one of the most in-demand types of surgery in Singapore and throughout Asia, LASIK is considered by many to be a mysterious and even frightening medical endeavour.
 Fear not, however.

 Dr Tony Ho is here to cast a big bright light on the subject.
-He has garnered 25 years of specialty experience in the Singapore refractive surgery arena and has risen to become a prominent figure in the field.
-He pioneered epi-LASIK (flapless, bladeless LASIK surgery) in Singapore, and now acts as head doctor at Clearvision Eye Clinic & LASIK Centre.
+He has garnered 25 years of specialty experience in the Singapore refractive surgery arena and is a respected figure in the field.
+In 2004, Dr Ho had the opportunity to perform the surface-based, no cut and no flap Advanced Surface Ablation (ASA) method, now known as epiLASIK.
+He is currently the head doctor at Clearvision Eye Clinic & LASIK Centre.

 DoctorxDentist Sessions featured Dr Ho's expert answers to reader questions concerning TransPRK, LASIK and more, from the best ways to go about it to facts about the treatment that you might not know of.
 Here's what he had to say.